mpassid/MPASSid-developer/source/userdata/index.md

-title: Connect your application to MPASSid
+title: Connect new userprofile source to MPASSid
 ---

-# Connect your application - Before you start
+# Connect userdata source - Before you start

 This document provides details on how to make authenticated requests to the FOAM REST API to obtain data to produce various web maps shown below.